Roadmap to Carbon Neutrality

 *** Because >99.9% of our GHG emissions are CO2, thereafter we only mention CO2

-In 2022, NSG Group was responsible for the emission of 6.7 million tonnes of CO2.
-This is 6.4 percent decrease on the previous year (7.2 million tonnes).
+In 2023, NSG Group was responsible for the emission of 6.66 million tonnes of CO2.
+This is a 1 percent decrease on the previous year (6.73 million tonnes).
 Positive impacts were due to a combination of the many proactive operational energy and CO2 saving initiatives and continued increases in the proportion of renewable electricity use.
-Negative impacts included increased consumption of materials associated with increased production output across the Group.
+Negative impacts included increased output of higher carbon footprint products in the production mix and the age profile of float operations.

-During FY2023/3, numerous decarbonization project activities continued to be implemented.
+During FY2024/3, numerous decarbonization project activities continued to be implemented.
 The benefit of these projects was also supplemented by increased operational utilization of manufacturing assets.